poker-bot-battles/PokerBotEngine2024/README.md

 ### Hand / private cards

-A hand is the 2 private cards each player is delt. the hand is represented by a tuple of card strings
+A hand is the 2 private cards each player is dealt. the hand is represented by a tuple of card strings

 examples: `('As', 'Ah')`